 Why do I need MES, if I already use ERP?

-Tasks such as scheduling of machines and ensuring traceability via batch management, are all handled by MES software.
+Integrating ERP and MES enables your business to utilize the core competencies of evolving technology.
+Tasks such as scheduling machines and ensuring traceability via batch management are all handled by MES software.
 MES allows manufacturers to connect manufacturing operations to the entire company.

 ERP is about “Why”, MES is about “How to”?